Taj Mahal

 As you might expect, there’s a variety of opinions on how safe India is for travelers.

-The 2023 Global Peace Index ranks the country 126th out of 163 countries, noting India’s high level of militarization, nuclear capabilities and internal squabbles.
+The 2024 Global Peace Index ranks the country 116th out of 163 countries, noting India’s high level of militarization, nuclear capabilities and internal squabbles.

-Meanwhile, Global Finance magazine ranked the country 91st out of 134 countries in 2023, using a rating system built around healthcare infrastructure and financial power.
+Meanwhile, Global Finance magazine ranked the country 91st out of 134 countries in 2024, using a rating system built around healthcare infrastructure and financial power.

-The crowdsourced ratings from Numbeo place India 65th out of 142 countries, ahead of Australia, Italy, Ireland, and other ostensibly safe countries.
+The crowdsourced ratings from Numbeo place India 66th out of 142 countries, ahead of Australia, Italy, Ireland, and other ostensibly safe countries.

 Finally, the World’s Safest Countries rankings produced by Berkshire Hathaway Travel Protection have tracked India’s relative safety for four years.
-In 2022 the country placed 37th for safety out of the 42 most popular countries for travelers.
+In 2022 the country placed last for safety out of the 42 most popular countries for travelers.

 As for India’s cities, safety ratings tend toward the lower end of the scale.
-In The Economist’s latest rankings of the world’s safest cities, New Delhi was 48th and Mumbai 50th out of 60 cities.
+In The Economist’s rankings of the world’s safest cities, New Delhi was 48th and Mumbai 50th out of 60 cities.

 • Mangalore